VarshithGovi/Text-editor-using-Python/README.md

-# CodeClause_2
-A Text editor using Python
+# Text editor using Python